Community Development Block Grant Program

 The primary objective of the Community Development Block Grant Program (CDBG) is the development of viable urban communities, by providing decent housing and a suitable living environment, and expanding economic opportunities, principally for low and moderate-income persons.

 Each year, the U.S. Department of Housing and Community Development (HUD) allocates funds to cities for their local community development projects.
-The City of Annapolis distributes these funds to local organizations through the CDBG program, based on its goals and objectives outlined in its 5-Year Housing and Community Development Consolidated Plan (PDF).
-For the past 30 plus years, the City has used its CDBG funds to provide home ownership opportunities, housing rehabilitation services, and support for various human service activities.
+The City of Annapolis distributes these funds to local organizations through the CDBG program, based on its goals and objectives outlined in its Five Year Housing and Community Development Consolidated Plan.
+For the past 30 plus years, the City has used its CDBG funds to provide homeownership opportunities, housing rehabilitation services, and support for various human service activities.

-In Fiscal Year 2018, which began July 1, 2017, the City received $247,696 in CDBG Entitlement funds.
-Of this amount, the City spent 85 percent on capital projects and 15 percent on public service projects implemented by the following organizations:
+In Fiscal Year 2019, which starts July 1, 2018, the City received $260,857 in CDBG Entitlement funds from HUD.
+Of this amount, the City allocates 85 percent to capital projects and 15 percent to public service projects implemented by the following organizations:

 - Arundel Lodge, Inc.